Skip to content

 Important

-Due to its operational complexity, LAHSO must be authorised by a member of the VATPAC ATS or Events Staff Team or a C3-rated controller.
+Due to its operational complexity, LAHSO must be authorised by a senior VATPAC staff member or a nominated event coordinator.

 Very little benefit is achieved by running LAHSO without a flow controller and it is almost exclusively reserved for our busiest events.